-The American Association of Clinical Endocrinologists (AACE) and the American College of Endocrinology (ACE) released a position statement in September 2014 detailing a framework for the diagnosis and treatment of obesity (Table I).
+The American Association of Clinical Endocrinologists (AACE) and the American College of Endocrinology (ACE) released a position statement presenting a critical framework for the diagnosis and treatment of obesity (Table I).

 Because certain ethnic groups (eg, South Asians) may have obesity at a BMI of 23 to 24.9 kg/m2, the AACE/ACE recommends further evaluation with measurement of waist circumference and use of ethnicity-specific criteria in risk analysis delineated by the International Diabetes Federation.
 In addition, patients who are edematous, elderly with sarcopenic obesity, or highly muscular, should be evaluated further, using clinical judgment and/or dual-energy X-ray absorptiometry to define body composition.

 The position statement includes a checklist of obesity-related complications to consider when evaluating a patient, including the following: metabolic syndrome, prediabetes/type 2 diabetes, dyslipidemia, hypertension, polycystic ovary syndrome, obstructive sleep apnea, gastroesophageal reflux disease, and more conditions.
 The statement also provides a staging of these complications to show, which can be improved by weight loss.

 Treatment Strategies by Obesity Stage

 Primary prevention strategies for patients at risk for obesity include healthy eating patterns, lifestyle modification, reduced calorie meals, health education, physical activity, and sleep hygiene.
 The following treatment strategies are proposed:

 The position statement was the outgrowth of AACE/ACE’s March 2014 Consensus Conference on Obesity: Building an Evidence Base for Comprehensive Action.